nichoth/lists/README.md

 ## netlify cms
 Put the netlify CMS single page app in the route `/admin`.
 It allows you to save content to your repository via github.

-After logging in, the app will redirect you to the base page `/public/index.html` but it will add some query parameters.
-This is why you need a `netlify identity` widget on your home page.
-It will parse the query params that were set.